Utkarsha-Shripanavar/LinearRegression_SharedBikesModel/README.md

 ## Contact
-Created by [@Utkarsha-Shripanavar,@khyatidesai09] - feel free to contact me!
+Created by [@Utkarsha-Shripanavar] - feel free to contact me!

 <!-- Optional -->